Aviona05/WD-SEATWORK-3/readme.md

 |-|-|-|
 | Sample Title | Sample purpose would be here like this and this is the example of what it is. | trykolang.com |
 |Github|Get some ideas|https://github.com/zyx-0314/WD-Seatwork-3|

+Responsive Footer design using Html & Css| Get some ideas|https://youtu.be/JViuPwlP1mU?si=bni564hiJzeDZOP0

+How to make website using HTML and CSS| Get some ideas|https://youtu.be/10Z6UIe7R1E?si=VSjPyabWcfPaRTQh

+Simple Responsive Footer Design using HTML and CSS| Get some ideas|https://youtu.be/2-5LpaN2LF8?si=ttJ_nAv1lEHA1S0I Animated Navigation Bar in HTML and CSS, Menu Hover Animation Effects | Get some ideas | https://youtu.be/-4VdbyikbZU?si=51VFDgD7fu9R8zsw

+Animated Navigation Menu Bar using HTML CSS, Animated Tabs with Indicator| Get some ideas| https://youtu.be/DQU4YSc-bPU?si=r1kqzOHFEGqQB4xQ

+Creating website landing page using HTML and CSS| Get some ideas|https://youtu.be/XlxhEy4pAI0?si=DMM6BKuy6Sgbgddn